Super Fantasy Zone

-|System(s): Sega Mega Drive, Virtual Console|
+|System(s): Sega Mega Drive, Virtual Console, Nintendo Switch Online|

-|Sound driver: Sunsoft custom|
+|Sound driver: Sunsoft sound driver|

 |Number of players: 1|

 Super Fantasy Zone (スーパーファンタジーゾーン) is an entry in the Fantasy Zone series of games, and was initially released in 1992 for the Sega Mega Drive.
-Unlike previous outings, Super Fantasy Zone was handled entirely by Sunsoft (under license from Sega), who had previously brought Fantasy Zone and Fantasy Zone II to the Nintendo Famicom.
+Unlike previous outings, Super Fantasy Zone was handled entirely by Sunsoft (under license from Sega), who had previously brought Fantasy Zone and Fantasy Zone II to the Famicom.

-Like others in the series, Super Fantasy Zone is a multi-directional side scrolling shooter.
+Like other games in the series, Super Fantasy Zone is a multi-directional side scrolling shooter.
 Players control Opa-Opa and are tasked with shooting and destroying "bases" littered across levels, before fighting a boss.
 For the most part, gameplay is identical to the original Fantasy Zone, ignoring features such as the warps from Fantasy Zone II.